Leaflet: Looking after children’s teeth (pdf)

 Infants can have problems with the teeth coming through. (teething).
 These can include drooling more than usual, and the child may not sleep well.
 If your child is uncomfortable when they are teething, offer them a cold teething ring or cold wash cloth.
 If the infant is having a lot of pain, then give sugar-free paracetemol.
 Teething often goes along with an increase in other infections.
 If there are other symptoms like fever, diarrhoea or rashes talk to a dentist, doctor or a child and family health nurse.

 Decay is one of the most common diseases in the West and is responsible for a large number of days off school and work.
 Sugar is the main cause of tooth decay and so decay is completely preventable and is due to diet and oral hygiene.
 Because of this, dental care for babies should begin within a few days after birth.
-It is easier to make sure good habits are started, and become fixed at an early age, rather than correcting bad habits later on.
+It is also easier to make sure good habits are started, and become integral at an early age, rather than correcting bad habits later on.

 Children who have really bad tooth decay sometimes have to be put into hospital for an operation under general anaesthetic to take out the bad teeth.